cc-hpc-itwm/proxsgd/README.md

 This repository contains the simulations in Section 4.2.

 # Hyperparameter Search
-This branch is created for hyperparameter search using random search.
+This branch is created for hyperparameter search using Covariance Matrix Adaptation evolution strategy..

 ## Setup
 Kindly follow the following steps to get experimental results.

 1. Install optuna in pytorch enviornment.
 2. Update config.py with required settings.
-3. Run main_random_search.py
+3. Run main_search_cma.py
 4. Results can be seen in directory mentioned in config.py